les-tontons-crafters/xtrem-tdd-money-kata/c#/docs/2-portfolio.md

 ```

 ## Improve error handling
-- Here we may improve error handling
+Here, we need to improve error handling.

-	- If we have multiple missing exchange rates we return the information only for the first missing one...
+If we have multiple missing exchange rates, we only return the information for the first missing one...
+You know the drill: let's write a new test!

 ```c#
 [Fact(DisplayName = "Throws a MissingExchangeRatesException in case of missing exchange rates")]